How to form an LLC in Pennsylvania

 How long does LLC formation take in Pennsylvania?

-Can I be my own registered agent in Pennsylvania?
+Can I use my own address as the registered office in Pennsylvania?

 Do I need an attorney to form an LLC in Pennsylvania?